 You will still receive emails as before, but will have continued access to the same information through the Faculty Portal.

-Resources to help you create a classroom environment that maximizes the learning of all students, regardless of disability, can be found on your campus, on the World Wide Web, in publications, and through professional organizations.
-This area of The Faculty Room provides a guide to useful resources, organized into the following sections:
+Resources to help you create a classroom environment that maximizes the learning of all students, regardless of disability, can be found on your campus, online, in publications, and through professional organizations.
+We have listed some such resources below:

 Will you have a Sign Language interpreter in your classroom this semester?
 Information on the role of the interpreter in your classroom and general information regarding the interpreting process.
 Included is important information on removing instructional barriers for all students including students with disabilities.

 For instructors creating PowerPoint presentations.
 This article will assist in creating a presentation as accessible as possible: http://webaim.org/techniques/powerpoint/#create

 Access 4 All (available at http://etc.usf.edu/techease/4all/ ) is a website where students (and faculty) can learn more about the assistive technology they have available to them as part of their operating systems.